 Title: Introduction to Biology

 Unit Code: QU035911

 Unit Level: Level 3 Credit Value: 3

 Grading Type: Ungraded

 Academic Subject Content/Other: Academic Subject Content

-Suggested Assessment Details: Refer to Assessment Grid
+Assessment Details: Refer to Assessment Grid

 LEARNING OUTCOMES ASSESSMENT CRITERIA The learner will: The learner can: 1.
 Understand the main characteristics of living and non-living things.
 1.1.
 Explain characteristics of living and non- living things.
-2. 2.
-Understand cell types and cell organelles.
+2. Understand cell types and cell organelles.
+2.1.
 Explain the difference between prokaryotic and eukaryotic cells.
 2.2.
 Identify cell organelles from micrographs accurately.
 3. 3.
 Know the structure and roles of cell organelles and cytoplasmic 3.1.
 Explain the structure and functions of cell organelles and cytoplasmic inclusions. inclusions.
 3.2.
 Analyse the relationship between them.
-4. Be able to use a light microscope to observe cells.
+4. 4.
+Be able to use a light microscope to observe cells.
 Use a light microscope to observe, identify and measure cells.
+4.2.
 Make detailed comparisons of plant and animal cells.
 5. Understand the structure of the lipo- protein membrane in relation to transport.
 5.1.
 Represent a lipo-protein membrane, related in particular to transport, referencing the fluid mosaic model.
 6. Understand the processes of diffusion and osmosis.
 6.1.
 Describe and explain the processes of diffusion and osmosis and their relevance to transport processes in living structures.

 Title: Optimising Examination Performance

 Unit Code: QU034708

 Unit Level: Level 3 Credit Value: 3

 Grading Type: Ungraded

 Academic Subject Content/Other: Other

-Suggested Assessment Details: Refer to Assessment Grid
+Assessment Details: Refer to Assessment Grid

-LEARNING OUTCOMES ASSESSMENT CRITERIA The learner will: The learner can: Be able to effectively prepare for an examination.
-1.1.
+LEARNING OUTCOMES ASSESSMENT CRITERIA The learner will: The learner can: 1.
+Be able to effective examination.
+1. Be able to effectively prepare for an examination.
 Produce an effective and realistic preparation plan.
 1.2.
 Identify priorities in the preparation plan.
 1.3.
-Reflect on the plan's effectiveness to identify future improvements.
-Be able to complete competent answers, which demonstrate subjec knowledge.
-2.1.
-Follow all instructions accurately to complete the correct number and combination of questions.
+Reflect on the plan's effectiveness to identify future improvements. answers, which demonstrate subject Follow all instructions accurately to complete the correct number and combination of questions.
 2.2.
 Include the salient aspects in answers, with the accuracy and detail required by the subject.
 2.3.
 Show in answers an in-depth understanding of the arguments/problems, as required by the subject.
 2.4.
 Apply knowledge or learning coherently in support of arguments and/or to resolve problems.
-3. Know how to minimise common examination pitfalls.
-3.1.
+3. Know how to minim examination pitfalls 3.1.
 Identify common pitfalls in examination performance.
 3.2.
 Evaluate potential strategies to avoid examination pitfalls.
-4. Know how to minimise stress to 4.1.
-Recognise own stressors. enhance examination performance.
+4. Know how to minim 4.1.
+Recognise own stressors. enhance examination on performance.
 4.2.
 Develop strategies to minimise own stressors.

 Title: Preparation for Higher Education

 Unit Code: QU034710

 Unit Level: Level 3 Credit Value: 3

 Grading Type: Ungraded

 Academic Subject Content/Other: Other

-Suggested Assessment Details: Refer to Assessment Grid
+Assessment Details: Refer to Assessment Grid